 As your children become more independent individuals, it can be difficult to keep tabs on their behavior outside of the house.
 With the use of digital devices and social media, their personal lives are becoming even more private.
 Studies have shown that 69% of people admit to cyberbullying others online.
 If your child is bullying others in person, it is likely that they are participating in it online as well.

-With Cyber Dive, you can effectively monitor their behavior and ensure the implementation of positive change.
+With Cyber Dive's Aqua One, you can effectively monitor their behavior and ensure the implementation of positive change.
 Stay informed about the type of content they are posting, concerning private messages they are sending and how they are interacting with others online.
 This way, you can put a stop to abusive behavior before it becomes a habit.

 Their digital footprint will follow them far into the future so it is important to prioritize creating a positive online reputation.
 Remember that this bullying behavior is not permanent, is not a reflection of their character and does not define you as a parent.
 Addressing the problem, putting forth the effort to make positive changes and setting an example for the way your child should treat others are effective steps to correct their bullying behavior and avoid negative instances in the future.

 For additional support and practical next steps, you can call the National Alliance on Mental Illness hotline at 1-800-950-NAMI (6264).
 If you are ready to schedule your child to talk with a mental health professional, visit Talkspace, an online platform that connects patients with licensed therapists.

 Join the future of modern parenting and order your child's Aqua One today.
 Coming this winter.